 Starting a low carb diet means different choices at the grocery store.
 Those middle aisles can be a savage place.
 Don’t panic.

 Get organized before you shop with this printable low carb grocery list.
-It’s incredibly simple: choose any item on the low carb foods list and you’re safe.
+It’s incredibly simple: choose any item on the list and you’re safe.

 Here are the items included in the printable low carb grocery list above, with tips and recommendations for making great low carb choices in every section.